modelab/grasshopper-primer/en/1-foundations/1-6/2_Understanding Topology.md

 **Orientable**

 A mesh is considered *orientable* if there are well-defined sides to the mesh, often thought of as an 'inside' and 'outside'.
 An simple example of a non-orientable mesh occurs when adjacent faces have normals pointing in opposite directions.
+These 'flipped faces' can cause problems in visualizations and renderings, as well as manufacturing or 3D-printing.

 ![IMAGE](images/1-6-2/orientable.png)
 >1.
 An orientable surface with face normals pointing in the same direction.